amirr0z/password-revealer/README.md

-I see, you want a README for a custom component instead.
-Let's adjust that.

----

 # React Password Revealer Component

 The React Password Revealer Component is a customizable and user-friendly input field that allows users to reveal or hide the entered password.
 It is developed using React.js, Tailwind CSS, and GSAP (GreenSock Animation Platform) for smooth animations.